thawatchai/usablecacheinvalidator/README.md

 # UsableCacheInvalidator

-This is a sinatra app that provides a REST web service to delete a file in a directory.
-Currently, it has only a `destroy` action.
+This is a sinatra app that provides a REST web service to delete a file in a directory, i.e., it has only a `destroy` action.
 It authenticates using HTTP Basic Authentication.

 ## Set Up